stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 <img src="datateachr-analysis_files/figure-markdown_strict/unnamed-chunk-3-1.png" style="display: block; margin: auto auto auto 0;" />

+    #The x axis is kept fixed to allow for objective comparison of the mutation counts between cancer types, while the y-axis is freed as we are more concerned with the proportion rather than the absolute counts within each type since we the number of cases is not equal.

 **Exercise 4** Boxplot of `Overall Survival (Months)` across various `Smoking History`.

+    #Rows with NA for the smoking history variable is excluded as we do not want to included NA as a factor for our boxplots.
     msk_most_common %>% filter(!is.na(`Smoking History`)) %>% ggplot(aes(x = `Smoking History`, y = `Overall Survival (Months)`)) +
       geom_boxplot()